nology-tech/_nsight/README.md

 <p>In order to ensure compatiably between Unix and Windows operating systems it's important that we name all our files and folders in lowercase.<br>For example, we would name a component nav.jsx as opposed to Nav.jsx.</p>

 <h2>File Structure</h2>
 <p>All components should be that belong to one page should be created within the pages folder.
 Child components should be nested within the folder of their parent.
-For example, if navlink was a child component of register the file structure would look like this.</p>
+For example, if navlink was a child component of register the file structure would look like this.
+Remeber that test files should have .spec.js as the file extention.</p>

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/P5nD6PD/fs.png" alt="fs" border="0"></a>